Delicious home-cooked meals are easier with the French Pantry Checklist: a guide to stocking your pantry with quality ingredients used in France.

 And so it’s not overwhelming, I’ve curated the list down to just 10 ingredients for each level.
 All the ingredients on the French Pantry Checklist are from my kitchen and I use them every day.

-There’s also a French Pantry Checklist Insider’s Guide Video Series, where I walk you through each Checklist ingredient.
-I give you tips on how to use them and show you the French artisanal brands of products I use.
+In The Finest of France Cooking Essentials Course you’ll do a walk-through with me of all the Pantry Checklist ingredients.
+I give you tips on how to use them and show you the French artisan-made products I use.
 The back-stories behind several of the artisans are also discussed.
-A PDF accompanies the video series.
-It contains links to online shops where you can find the same or similar products I use.
+The PDF which accompanies the video series contains recipes and links to online shops where you can find the same or similar products I use.
+You’ll also get a FREE 30-Minute call with me to answer any questions you may have.

 After you sign up, I’ll send you a series of recipes using the ingredients from that Apprentice list.
 My favorite French-inspired ingredients will instantly up-level your cooking and get you moving away from take-out and processed foods.